husarion/panther_ros/panther_lights_controller/README.md

 - `repeat` [*int*, optional]: number of times the animation will be repeated, by default animation will run once.
 - `type` [*string*]: required field specyfying animation type, for `ImageAnimation` value should be `image_animation`.

-**NOTE:** The overall display duration of an animation is a product of a single image duration and repeat count.
+:bulb: **NOTE:** The overall display duration of an animation is a product of a single image duration and repeat count.
 It can't exceed 10 seconds.

 ### Defining animations

 User can define own animations using basic animation types.
 Similar to basic ones user animations are parsed using a ROS parameter `/panther/lights/lights_controller_node/user_animations`.
 They can be loaded on node start or updated using the `/panther/lights/controller/update_animations` ROS service.
 For `ImageAnimation` you can use basic images from the `animations` folder and change their color with the `color` key ([see ImageAnimation](#imageanimation)).
 Follow the example below to add custom animations.

+#### 1. Create an animation description list.

-1. Create a yaml file with an animation description list.
+Create a yaml file with an animation description list.
 Example file:

-**NOTE:** ID numbers from 0 to 19 are reserved for system animations.
+:bulb: **NOTE:** ID numbers from 0 to 19 are reserved for system animations.

 ```yaml
 # user_animations.yaml